Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

 \subsection{Some generalities}

-We recall that a smooth del Pezzo surface defined over an algebraically closed field is isomorphic to $\p^2$ (degree $9$), $\p^1\times\p^1$ (degree $8$) or to the blow-up of a set of $r$ points in $\p^2$, with $1 \leq r \leq 8$, in general position (degree $9-r$); see for instance \cite[Corollary~8.1.14]{Dol12}.
-We can associate a degree $d\in \{1,\dots,9\}$ to any del Pezzo fibration, defined as the degree of the (geometric) generic fibre and this degree coincides with the degree of a general fibre.
+We recall that a smooth del Pezzo surface defined {over $\k$} is isomorphic to $\p^2$ (degree $9$), $\p^1\times\p^1$ (degree $8$) or to the blow-up of a set of $r$ points in $\p^2$, with $1 \leq r \leq 8$, in general position (degree $9-r$); see for instance \cite[Corollary~8.1.14]{Dol12}.
+We can associate a degree $d\in \{1,\dots,9\}$ with any del Pezzo fibration, defined as the degree of the (geometric) generic fibre and this degree coincides with the degree of a general fibre.

 We also recall that a \emph{Mori del Pezzo fibration} over $\P^1$ is a Mori fibration $\pi\colon X \to \p^1$ whose general fibres are del Pezzo surfaces.
-We remark that the generic fibre of $\pi$ is a \emph{regular} del Pezzo surface over $\k(\p^1)$ \cite[Lemme~15.1]{FS19}, which is not necessarily smooth if $\car(\k)>0$ by \cite[Theorem~14.8]{FS19}.
+We remark that the generic fibre of $\pi$ is a \emph{regular} del Pezzo surface over $\k(\p^1)$ \cite[Lemma~15.1]{FS19}, which is not necessarily smooth if $\car(\k)>0$ by \cite[Theorem~14.8]{FS19}.

-\begin{lemma} Let $S$ be a normal Gorenstein del Pezzo surface of degree $d$ $($as usual defined over our fixed algebraically closed field $\k)$, then the minimal resolution $\hat{S}$ of $S$ is either isomorphic to a Hirzebruch surface $\F_0$ or $\F_2$, or $S$ is obtained by blowing-up $0\le 9-d\le 8$ points on $\p^2$ or infinitely near.